Funekyo/Ujiki/README.md

 AI-generated responses are compared with human references—beyond the point of redundancy—to observe convergence and divergence points.
 Subsequently, I merge all data into poetry that resonates with the Dharma as I understand it.

-In addition to poetic musings, the scope includes linguistic analysis, translation process, and structured data output.
-You will also find meta-articles exploring Dōgen, Zen Buddhism, and ethics of AI.
+In addition to poetic musings, you will also find meta-articles exploring Dōgen, Zen Buddhism, and ethics of AI, along with the tools I've built.

 Each poem is a site of recursive, temporal, and ever whimsical failure.